dspinellis/latex-advice/README.md

   if it does, adjust line breaking and/or font size accordingly.

 ## LaTeX formatting
+* Don't spend too much time on formatting your document.
+  Concentrate on communicating your ideas and on making your document maintainable.
+  Excessive formatting tweaks can be counterproductive: you waste time implementing them and your publisher may find it more difficult to use your document.
 * Use a tilde before `\cite` `\ref` etc. to avoid a line break immediately before the reference.
   For example, write `Some also use logging statements~\cite{Spi06e}`.